alonitac/DevOpsBootcampUPES/tutorials/18_aws_ec2_ebs.md

 ssh -i "</path/key-pair-name.pem>" ubuntu@<instance-public-dns-name-or-ip>
 ```

-### Spot check

-- Make sure your instance has public access to the internet.
-- Use `route -n` and the information under `/etc/resolve.conf` to determine the IP addresses of your **local DNS server**, and the **default gateway**.
-- Search in `/var/log/syslog` logs that indicate the communication of the instance with the DHCP server (`grep` may be useful...).
-  Specifically, find and indication for the 4 phases of DHCP IP allocation (DORA).

-1. Go to your instance overview page
-2. Identify the instance's internal and external DNS
-3. Try to resolve both of them from within the instance, which IP did you get?

-### Solution

-TBD

 ## Amazon Machine Image

 An Amazon Machine Image (**AMI**) is a pre-configured virtual machine image used to create EC2 instances.
 AMIs contain all the information needed to launch a new instance, including the operating system, application server, and any additional software.
 AMIs provide a fast and reliable way to launch instances with specific configurations, making it easy to replicate complex environments or deploy new instances with consistent configurations.

-### Spot check

-What is the AMI id your instance is based on?

 ## Instance lifecycle